About USC Gould

-Help provide a second chance at justice for life term inmates, primarily women and youth offenders serving adult sentences.
-Through the Post-Conviction Justice Project (PCJP) clinical program, you will gain invaluable experience representing clients at parole hearings, conducting resentencing hearings for juveniles sentenced to life without parole, and litigating petitions for writs of habeas corpus in state and federal courts.
+Help provide a second chance for deserving clients sentenced to life terms in California.
+Through the Post-Conviction Justice Project (PCJP) clinical program, you will gain invaluable experience representing clients at parole hearings, conducting resentencing hearings, seeking executive clemency and litigating petitions for writs of habeas corpus in state and federal courts.

 Why Choose PCJP?